prashantkoirala465/OEF-Database-Management-System/README.md

 - Document verification status
 - Password management

-## Study Abroad Programs
-The system currently supports programs in:
-- Japan
-- USA
-- Canada
-- Germany
-- Australia
-- New Zealand
-- United Kingdom
-- South Korea
-- France
-- Sweden

 ## Contributing
 This project was developed as part of DATA 210 coursework.
 For any improvements or bug fixes, please submit a pull request.

 ## Support
-For technical support or queries, contact the development team through the university's DATA 210 course coordinators.
+For technical support or queries, contact: prashantkoirala465@gmail.com

 ## License
 This project is part of academic coursework and should be used accordingly.